Appendix C — Platform notes

 ./configure --enable-R-framework

-(This is intended to be used with an Apple toolchain: others may not support frameworks correctly but those from LLVM do.)
+(This is intended to be used with an Apple toolchain: others may not support frameworks correctly but those from LLVM have done so.)

 It is only needed if you want to build R for use with the R.APP console, and implies --enable-R-shlib to build R as a dynamic library.
 This option configures R to be built and installed as a framework called R.framework.
 The default installation path for R.framework is /Library/Frameworks but this can be changed at configure time by specifying the flag --enable-R-framework[=DIR] (or --prefix) or at install time via